Configuring Customer Central for Passkey Management

 Before you can provision and enroll FIDO devices for your users, you must configure the connection between your Microsoft Entra ID application and Customer Central.

-You have a valid license for the FIDO Provisioning service
+A valid license for the FIDO Provisioning service

 To purchase new licenses or renew existing ones, contact your HID Account Manager.

-You have created the application in Microsoft Entra ID and enabled passkey authentication for the service
+Created the application in Microsoft Entra ID and enabled passkey authentication for the service

-You have assigned the users or groups to the service
+Assigned the users or groups to the service

-You have the following information that was obtained when you created the application in Microsoft Entra ID:
+The following information that was obtained when you created the application in Microsoft Entra ID:

 The Directory (tenant) ID - the unique identifier that represents your organization's Microsoft Entra ID instance